Alberto Errera

 Alberto Israel Errera (Αλβέρτος Ερρέρα, 15 January 1913 – August 1944) was a Greek-Jewish officer and a member of the anti-Nazi resistance.
 He was a member of the Sonderkommando in Auschwitz-Birkenau from May to August 1944.

-He took part in the preparation of the Sonderkommando Uprising of 1944.
+He took part in the preparation of the Sonderkommando revolt of 1944.
 He is one of the possible authors of the Sonderkommando photographs.
 Errera died in Auschwitz-Birkenau.

 Biography

-Errera was born in Thessaloniki, Greece.
+Errera was born in Thessaloniki.
 Before the war, he was a soldier in the Hellenic Army, where he was promoted to officer and achieved the rank of captain.
 He married a woman called Matthildi from Larissa, where he settled and owned a supermarket.
 He joined the partisans and the Greek People's Liberation Army during the German occupation of Greece, working as a food supplier.
 He took the Christian name Alex (Alekos) Michaelides, or, according to his nephew, Alexandros Alexandris.
 On the night of 24 March 1944, he was arrested by the Germans in Larissa, in addition to a group of 225 Jews, and then jailed in the Haidari concentration camp.
 According to his nephew, he was captured, not as a Jew, but as a leftist.
-He was deported from Athens on 2 April and arrived at Auschwitz on 11 April, at which point he was one of the 320 Greek (assigned serial numbers from 182,440 to 182,759) selected for labor.
+He was deported from Athens on 2 April and arrived at Auschwitz on 11 April, at which point he was one of the 320 Greeks (assigned serial numbers from 182,440 to 182,759) selected for labor.
 His number was 182,552.
 After spending two days in the Zentral Sauna in Birkenau, he and the other Greek men lived in the Block 12 of the Männerquarantäne Lager from April 13 to May 11.
 Then he was selected, along with 100 Greeks, to be part of the Sonderkommando.
 He was assigned the job of a Heizer ("stoker"), a member of the Sonderkommando assigned to the crematorium furnace, in Birkenau Krematorium V. Alter Fajnzylberg talks about his athletic build and Leon Cohen describes his unusual strength.
 According to Filip Müller, Leon Cohen, and the historian and fellow prisoner Hermann Langbein, Errera was among those who actively participated in the preparations for the Sonderkommando Uprising, alongside Yaacov Kaminski, Jankiel Handelsmann, Jukl Wrobel, Josef Warszawski, a man named Władek, Giuseppe Baruch and Zalman Gradowski, among others.